 This was also our chance to add our voice.
 Our moment to announce to the darkness that we will not be overwhelmed by the brevity of our lives.
 Beyond the logistical challenge, we were both meeting our clients (or friends as it turned out) for the first time.

-The rudiments were simple: become as Nigerian as you can be, and if you’re not feeling successful, its fine.
+The rudiments were simple: become as Nigerian as you can be, and if you’re not feeling successful, it's fine.
 I taught pidgin as best as I could, we had beers in public places to showcase daily Nigerian behaviour.
 We played as often as we could work.
 We remained as flexible as possible – being available at the most uncomfortable hours.
 We took it beyond just work.

 Process wise we had to be early each day to film.
-And sometimes for the most banal yet seemingly amazing detail: to watch Bukky carry out her daily routine of taking her little girls to school before heading over to the university for her second degree in law, or just watch the sunrise over the capital city.
+And sometimes for the banalest yet seemingly amazing detail: to watch Bukky carry out her daily routine of taking her little girls to school before heading over to the university for her second degree in law, or just watch the sunrise over the capital city.
 We had an amazing time.
 The film: Nigeria’s Lost Generation is scheduled to be screened soon and competing in film festivals in South Africa.

 In the end, we bade farewell.
 We shared great images of all the special moments.
-We took sometime to iterate on all the things that went well together.
+We took some time to iterate on all the things that went well together.

 In summary, how do you support an international organisation to do a documentary about a touchy subject in your country?
-You check your value compass, and if the pin is in the right, you put all your heart to it.
+You check your value compass, and if the pin is in the right, you put all your heart into it.